U

 In a Muslim country or society, the body of professional theologians who are regarded as the authority on religious law.
 (CHM)

-The body of Mullahs (Muslim scholars trained in Islam and Islamic law) who are the interpreters of Islam's doctrines and laws, and the chief guarantors of continuity in the spiritual and intellectual history of the Islamic community.
+The body of Mullahs, Muslim scholars trained in Islam and Islamic law, who are the interpreters of Islam's doctrines and laws, and the chief guarantors of continuity in the spiritual and intellectual history of the Islamic community.
 (VC)

-Muslim clerics considered as a whole.
-(RM)
+Note: Muslim clerics considered as a whole: The ulema.

 See: cleric

-ultracrepidarian (adjective and noun)
+ultracrepidarian or ultra-crepidarian (adjective and noun)§

-adjective: Expressing opinions on matters outside the scope of one's knowledge or expertise.
+Expressing opinions on matters outside the scope of one's knowledge or expertise.
 (NOA)

 Expressing an opinion about something that you have no special knowledge of.
 (CD)